bigchaindb/bigchaindb-driver/docs/usage.rst

 Divisible Assets
 ----------------

-In BigchainDB all assets are non-divisible by default so if we want to make a divisible asset we need to explicitly mark it as divisible.
+All assets in BigchainDB become implicitly divisible if a transaction contains more than one of that asset (we'll see how this happens shortly).

 Let's continue with the bicycle example.
 Bob is now the proud owner of the bicycle and he decides he wants to rent the bicycle.
 Bob starts by creating a